|

 call volume put an extreme burden on our phone volunteers and staff,

+we very sadly had to cut this service.
 In 1998, ADHL assumed the Clearinghouse contract to mail free brochures,

 posters, videos, booklets and other printed drugs and alcohol information